Concrete Sealer FaqHow will the sealer affect the color of the stain or concrete surface?

 How do I apply the sealer?

 - Never pour the sealer directly onto the surface.
-Dip your roller into the pail and apply, or use a paint pan.
+Use a paint pan.

 Should I use a Traction Additive in my Sealer?

-- Sealer is soft and will scuff and dull with time.
-Therefor you have to reseal periodically to keep it fresh.
+- Sealer is soft by nature and will scuff and dull with time.
+Therefore you have to reseal periodically to keep it fresh.
 This is fine outside but is very undesirable when indoors.

 - The wax will protect the sealer with a hard to scuff coat that usually lasts for months, is extremely easy and inexpensive to apply, and will add a depth to your floors that you are sure to appreciate.